kanidm/kanidm/kanidm_book/src/pam_and_nsswitch.md

 `home_attr` is the default token attribute used for the home directory path.
 Valid choices are `uuid`, `name`, `spn`.
 Defaults to `uuid`.

-`home_alias` is the default token attribute used for generating symlinks pointing to the users home directory.
+`home_alias` is the default token attribute used for generating symlinks pointing to the user's home directory.
 If set, this will become the value of the home path to nss calls.
 It is recommended you choose a "human friendly" attribute here.
 Valid choices are `none`, `uuid`, `name`, `spn`.
 Defaults to `spn`.